thinkitdata/GOBBLES/readme.md

 ![GOBBLES](https://github.com/thinkitdata/GOBBLES/blob/master/gobbles.gif)

 GOBBLES was hands down the greatest hacking team past and present.
 It's been a sad time since they chose to drop off the grid.
-As it's said that in computing "we stand on the backs of giants", they were GIANTS indeed.
+As it's truthfully said that in computing "we stand on the shoulders of giants", they were GIANTS indeed.

 credit for the below...   http://phrack.org/issues/58/3.html